 33. Brackenridge Park

-Conservancy in San Antonio and great place to camp.
+Conservancy in San Antonio and a great place to camp.

 33. San Antonio Botanical Garden

-One of the top eight most beautifully designed botanical gardens on America.
+One of the top eight most beautifully designed botanical gardens in America.

 34. Japanese Tea Garden

 We highly recommend stopping by the Japanese Tea Garden.
 We have walked through the garden and the surrounding area many times.
 It’s a great place for little ones to see turtles and fish for free.
 Believe it or not, it’s also one of our top recommendations for things to do in San Antonio with a baby.
 Why?
 We’ve been to the tea garden with our three-month-old in her carrier and it was a super relaxing experience.
 Her little eyes were wide open the whole time and she was so curious about everything they had on-site.